garwin00/LectureNotes/ixd102-wk4-lecturenotes.md

 # A Century of Change.

-// Can that one dude get off of Omegle please?
+Can that one dude get off of Omegle please?
+Also please no shouting random stuff.

 Starting at the turn of the century.
 Big change in technology, changed the world forever.